Chiantishire (Succession): Plot

 At a Waystar board meeting, Stewy and Sandi are brought up to date on the company's plans to acquire GoJo.
 Afterwards, the Roys depart for Tuscany to attend Caroline's wedding to Peter Munion – who Roman discovers is trailing a string of failed marriages and business ventures, and is likely using the wedding to edge closer to Waystar.
 Caroline, however, brushes off his concerns.
 Connor proposes to an apprehensive Willa in front of other wedding guests, hoping to deflect the press from probing into her background as a sex worker.
 Roman, jealous of Gerri's relationship with a former DOJ attorney, is asked by Gerri to stop sending her unsolicited photos of his penis.

-Kendall demands a sit-down with Logan over dinner, where he requests taking the $2 billion buyout Logan offered on Kendall's birthday to permanently uncouple himself from his father's "evil" and "corrupt" empire.
-Logan refuses and invokes the waiter's death to argue that he has been the one to rectify Kendall's every mistake.
+A self-righteous Kendall demands a sit-down with Logan over dinner, where he requests taking the $2 billion buyout Logan offered on Kendall's birthday to permanently uncouple himself from his father's "evil" and "corrupt" empire.
+Logan coldly refuses and balks at the notion that he is a bad person, invoking the waiter's death to argue that he has been the one to rectify Kendall's every mistake and reprimands him for his hypocrisy for criticizing his business while benefiting from it his entire life.

 While out on a bachelorette night in Cortona, Caroline admits to Shiv that she never wanted children, and encourages Shiv not to bear a child herself.
 Out of spite, Shiv in turn asks to have a child with Tom, but tells him outright during sex that she does not love him and that their marriage is inherently one-sided.
 The following day, Shiv passes off her comments as foreplay and discusses with Tom the option of freezing her embryos to ensure the survival of her progeny in the event of their divorce or deaths.
 A baffled Tom simply wishes to conceive a child with her in the near-term.

 GoJo's stock price soars after Lukas Matsson sends tweets insinuating that he is about to receive major financing, much to Waystar's concern.
 Roman meets Matsson at his villa in Lake Maggiore and learns that Matsson is interested in a merger of equals with Waystar rather than an acquisition.

-Logan, Roman, Shiv and Gerri travel to Milan to meet with GoJo's bankers.
+Logan, Roman, Shiv, Tom and Gerri travel to Milan to meet with GoJo's bankers.
 Roman relays Matsson's interest in a merger to Logan, who accepts the decision and applauds his son for his shrewd thinking.
 However, the meeting is derailed when Roman accidentally sends a photo of his penis to Logan instead of Gerri.
 Logan confronts Roman over his sexual proclivities and ponders firing Gerri to avoid blowback, which Roman advises against.
 Shiv, hoping to undermine Roman, suggests to Gerri that she formally file a sexual harassment complaint against him, but Gerri refuses to engage.

-Kendall, meanwhile, drunkenly lays face-down on a pool float, and allows his head to sink into the water.
+Kendall, meanwhile, drunkenly lies face-down on a pool float, and allows his head to sink into the water.